Common searched topics: Manufacturing, Label printing, Sales order

 If I make changes to an order, product, vendor, or customer in QuickBooks Online, will it be updated in inFlow?

 No – the integration is one-way.
-All data is pushed from inFlow Cloud to QuickBooks Online (no data gets pushed back from QuickBooks Online to inFlow).
+All data is pushed from inFlow to QuickBooks Online (no data gets pushed back from QuickBooks Online to inFlow with the exception of payments with the Push and pull payments option).

 Once you have made the changes, click on the Retry all button to sync your orders.